Mike Vernon (ice hockey): Calgary Flames

 Turning professional in 1982–83, Vernon spent most of the season with the CHL's Colorado Flames where he was named to the league's second all-star team after posting a 30–13–2 record in 46 games.
 He returned to the Flames in 1983-84 but had a loss so he returned to the CHL.
 Considered at that point to be Calgary's goaltender of the future, he moved up to the Moncton Golden Flames of the American Hockey League (AHL) for 1984–85.
 The season was a disappointment for Vernon as he struggled throughout the year.
 He won only 10 of 41 starts and posted a goals against average (GAA) of 3.94.
 Vernon began the 1985–86 season as the fourth goaltender on the Flames' depth chart behind Lemelin, Marc D'Amour and Rick Kosti.
 He split the first half of the season between Moncton in the AHL and the Salt Lake Golden Eagles of the International Hockey League (IHL).

 In the midst of what was ultimately a franchise record losing streak, wishing to rest Lemelin and facing a minor injury to backup Marc D'Amour, the Flames brought Vernon up to play an exhibition game against Soviet club Dynamo Moscow during the 1986 Super Series.
 Vernon was outstanding in goal, leading the Flames to a 4–3 victory.
 Following a 9–1 loss to the Hartford Whalers that was Calgary's 11th consecutive defeat, Vernon was given his first regular season start on January 9, 1986, against the Vancouver Canucks.
 He led the team to a 5–4 overtime victory to end the streak.
 It was also Vernon's first NHL win.
 He recorded his first career shutout, also against Vancouver, on February 26 in a 4–0 win during a stretch where Vernon went two months without losing in which he started.

 Three of Vernon's nine regular season wins came against the Winnipeg Jets, Calgary's first round opponent in the 1986 Stanley Cup playoffs.
 Though he had only 21-games of NHL experience, Vernon was named the starter for the series.
-He led the Flames to a three-game sweep of Winnipeg, followed by seven-game series victories over the Oilers and St. Louis Blues to lead the Flames into the Stanley Cup Final where the Flames ultimately fell to the Montreal Canadiens and their rookie goaltender Patrick Roy in five games.
+He led the Flames to a three-game sweep of Winnipeg, followed by seven-game series victories over the Oilers and St. Louis Blues to lead the Flames into the Stanley Cup Finals where the Flames ultimately fell to the Montreal Canadiens and their rookie goaltender Patrick Roy in five games.

 Vernon solidified his position as the Flames' starting goaltender in 1986–87, finishing third in the NHL with 30 wins.
 His 39 wins the following season was second in the league, one behind Grant Fuhr.
 He played in the 1988 All-Star Game, his first of four consecutive appearances in the event, and helped the Flames win the Presidents' Trophy as the NHL's top team in the regular season.
 The Flames were upset by the Oilers in the playoffs, however.